-Recently David has worked with Peter Kater, Patrick Leonard, Coleman Barks, the Bunon tribe of Taiwan, Hearts of Space, Wind Over The Earth, The Relaxation Company and numerous musicians in his home studio.
-He recently created Blue Adagio Music where he produces CDs for other artists.
+David has worked with Peter Kater, Patrick Leonard, Coleman Barks, the Bunon tribe of Taiwan, Hearts of Space, Wind Over The Earth, The Relaxation Company and numerous musicians in his home studio.
+He created Blue Adagio Music where he produces CDs for other artists.

 His 2001 CD Release “Cello Blue” was nominated for a Grammy in the “Best New Age Album” category, and David’s release “Prayer for Compassion” won the 2009 Grammy for Best New Age Album of the Year!
 He can be reached at firstname.lastname@example.org.[/columnize]